18F/handbook/_pages/business-units/outreach.md

 The Outreach team has a point person for each of the main business units, and they should be your first point of contact when looking for Outreach services.

+- Director - Star Vanamali
 - 18F - Dahianna Salazar Foreman
-- OPP - Andre Francisco
+- Solutions - Kristina Britt
-- PIF - Davar Ardalan
+- PIF - Vacant
 - COE - Andrea Sigritz

 You can also reach the whole team at tts-outreach@gsa.gov.